Simple wedge points: -bounded sets

 After a finite number of steps we shall remain with a maximal open orbit (recall that if we stay with a single point $c$, then $\langle c \rangle$ is an open orbit).
 By the characterization lemma \ref{maxopenorbit} we have a simple wedge in $V$, so the proof is complete.

 \qedref{mc}

 As a matter of fact, the proof above shows a little bit more:

 \begin{corollary} Many simple wedges.
-Assume $V$ is a finite $3$-bounded set of points in the plane, not containd in a line, $|V|$ is an odd number. \Then\ a simple wedge can be created from every simple line of $V$. \end{corollary}
+Assume $V$ is a finite $3$-bounded set of points in the plane, not containd in a line, $|V|$ is an odd number. \Then\ a simple wedge can be created from every simple line of $V$.
+In particular, such $V$ contains at least $3n / 13$ simple wedges. \end{corollary}

+\emph{Proof}.
+The first assertion follows from the main claim, and the second is due to \cite{MR1194036}.

 \qedref{swfromeveryline}

 We indicate that this corollary need not be true when the set $V$ is not $3$-bounded.
 An example with $9$ points is easy to construct.
 We give two examples, one of $6$ points with no simple wedge, and one of $9$ points with a simple line that does not create a simple wedge.